catppuccin/reddit/README.md

 ## Usage

-1. Clone this repository locally
+#### Stylus
+1. Install the Stylus Firefox/[https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne](Chrome) extension.
 2. Open the app's settings
 3. Select `import theme` and browse to where you cloned Catppuccin
 4. Select it